 Gradually transitioning from breastfeeding your baby to formula feeding can make feeding time easier for both of you and even get your partner involved in feeding too!
-Use this guide to make the transition from breast to bottle as smooth as possible.
+Use this guide to learn how to transition from breastmilk to formula.

 How to Introduce Formula to A Breastfed Baby